heratyian/software-development-lessons/version-control-with-git/index.md

 ---

 # TODO
-✅ setup git to track changes in your `notes/` directory
+✅ Setup git to track changes in your `notes/` directory

 (you will need install xcode command line tools `xcode-select --install`)

-✅ make a commit
+✅ Make a commit

-✅ try using the source control tab with [GitLens](https://open-vsx.org/extension/eamodio/gitlens) extension in VSCode and GitPod workspaces
+✅ Try using the source control tab with [GitLens](https://open-vsx.org/extension/eamodio/gitlens) extension in VSCode and GitPod workspaces

 ---